lastlockedroom/lastlockedroom.github.io/_posts/2024-12-09-return-question-mark.md

     path: /assets/img/18/cover.png
 ---

 Things always work out.
-As it happens, things today led me to work out to writing an update on the blog!
+As it happens, things today worked out in a way that led me to updating the blog!
+Finally!

 But I was, I suppose, a victim of circumstance even before today.